The G flat Major scale contains 7 notes: Gb, Ab, Bb, Cb, Db, Eb, F

 What Are The Chords In The G Flat Major Scale?

-There are chords start on each note of the D Flat Scale.
-See our dedicated post on the D flat Major Chords.
+There are chords start on each note of the G Flat Scale.
+See our dedicated post on chords in G flat major.

 Enharmonic Equivalent Scales